visatlas/mmasia2021/content/blog/call-for-workshop-papers/index.md

 **[*https://mcmbd.github.io/MCMBD.html*](https://mcmbd.github.io/MCMBD.html)**

 ### Overview
 Different from the traditional multimedia technology which mainly focuses on human life, it is a novel and challenging problem to study multimedia data analysis methods for marine big data.
-Compared with traditional multimedia data, marine big data has big differences in feature distribution, content understanding, applications, etc. This makes existing multimedia analysis method in target detection and recognition, tracking and depth estimation and other tasks cannot be simply applied to ocean data analysis.
-The study of multimedia data analysis technology with the marine big data can help humans understand the marine, realise the detection and protection of ocean resources intelligently, and provide important technical support for the protection of various rare ocean resources.
+Compared with traditional multimedia data, marine big data has big differences in feature distribution, content understanding, applications, etc. This makes existing multimedia analysis methods in target detection and recognition, tracking and depth estimation and other tasks cannot be simply applied to ocean data analysis.
+The study of multimedia data analysis technology with marine big data can help humans understand the marine, realise the detection and protection of ocean resources intelligently, and provide important technical support for the protection of various rare ocean resources.

 ### Call for Papers
 Marine multimedia data analysis and retrieval techniques are essential for marine resource exploration and marine environment prediction and forecasting.
 The main analytical tasks based on the marine domain include detection, identification, retrieval, tracking, and prediction forecasting of marine environmental data such as weather, temperature, humidity, and rainfall.
 Detection and protection of marine resources can be intelligent through detection, identification and tracking technologies, which provides important technical support for the protection of various types of rare marine resources.
 Today, in order to better understand the ocean, humans are rapidly collecting a wide variety of marine multimedia big data.
 Therefore, in this workshop, we will present the recent advances of multimedia technology in marine big data.
 The main analytical tasks based on the marine domain include detection, identification, retrieval, tracking, and prediction forecasting of marine environmental data such as weather, temperature, humidity, and rainfall.
 Exploring multi-modal data provides important technical support for understanding the marine and protecting various rare marine resources.
 We believe that this workshop will facilitate a closer integration of multimedia content analysis technologies with applications in the marine field. we solicit original research and survey papers in (but not limited):

 -   Marine object detection
 -   Marine object re-identification
--   Cross-modal hash retrieval in marine area
+-   Cross-modal hash retrieval in the marine area
 -   Fine-grained identification of marine organisms
 -   Artificial Intelligence for coastal environment evolution prediction
--   Artificial Intelligence for optimization of ecological dynamic model
+-   Artificial Intelligence for optimization of an ecological dynamic model
 -   Marine big data mining methods

 ### Important Dates

--   Submission Deadline: **15 October, 2021.**
+-   Submission Deadline: **15 October, 2021**.
--   Notifications of Acceptance: **15 November, 2021.**
+-   Notifications of Acceptance: **15 November, 2021**.
--   Camera ready Submission: **20 November, 2021.**
+-   Camera-ready Submission: **20 November, 2021**.

 ### Organisers
 - **Jie Nie**, Ocean University of China, China